pooyanosk1382/Unhasher/README.md

 Using Trie we can search key in O(L) time. but penality is storage requirements Using Trie we can do a prefix-based search, we can sort lexicographically.
 Using Hashtable also we can sort lexicographically but there we don't have prefix-based search and also regular hashtable take more space than trie.

+What is MD5?

+MD5 is a cryptographic hash function algorithm that takes the message as input of any length and changes it into a fixed-length message of 16 bytes.
+MD5 algorithm stands for the message-digest algorithm.
+MD5 was developed as an improvement of MD4, with advanced security purposes.
+The output of MD5 (Digest size) is always 128 bits.
+MD5 was developed in 1991 by Ronald Rivest.